 The BRAT diet was first mentioned in 1926.
 The diet was recommended to children and people who had severe diarrhea and vomiting issues.
 However, it is still popular today as it is quite effective in recovering an ill stomach.
-The BRAT diet is a diet that people can digest easily since it focuses on giving the stomach some rest by offering foods that are low on fiber, fats as well as protein, so that less amount of stool is passed.
+The BRAT diet is a diet that people can digest easily since it focuses on giving the stomach some rest by offering foods or (Bland Diet) that are low on fiber, fats as well as protein so that less amount of stool is passed.

-BRAT stands for Bananas, Rice, Applesauce and Toast.
+BRAT stands for Bananas, Rice, Applesauce, and Toast.
 The entire BRAT diet is about eating these 4 foods until the digestive illness recovers.
-All in all, the BRAT diet is about eating bland foods that can be easily digested so that the stomach is kept lighter and the person can recover faster from illness like vomiting, diarrhea, nausea, stomach issues etc.
+All in all, the BRAT diet is about having bland diet or foods that can be easily digested so that the stomach is kept lighter and the person can recover faster from an illness like vomiting, diarrhea, nausea, stomach issues etc.

-However, it should be noted that is diet is not to be followed for long-term because it is not nutrient rich.
+However, it should be noted that this diet is not to be followed for long-term because it is not nutrient rich.
 The diet should be followed for 48 hours only or as recommended by your doctor.

 Which Foods To Eat In The BRAT Diet?